Interview Joost de Graaf

 You don't pay any commissions, how do you do this?

 Want to know more?
-Visit the Independent Hotel Show and follow the session 'No Commission Mission' 17-3 on the Innovation Stage.
+Visit the Independent Hotel Show en follow the 'No Commission Mission' session 17-3 on the Innovation Stage.

 What do you do with Guest data?